 Hand Stitches

-Hand stitching details are sometimes functional, sometimes decorative, and a signature of bespoke.
+Hand stitching details are sometimes functional, sometimes decorative, and a key signature of bespoke.
 These include D stitches to strengthen the pockets, shanked buttons which are more secure and lie neatly, and my signature bar tacks, among others.

 benjaminsaccaggi@gmail.com / 073 345 1779